DaisyMicheal/DaisyMicheal/README.md

 👋 Hi there!
-I'm  Mercy Micheal !
+I'm  Daisy Micheal !
 I'm a passionate software developer with a keen interest in building high-quality web and mobile applications.
 I enjoy solving complex problems and creating user-friendly solutions.